solana-developers/solana-cookbook/docs/gaming/energy-system.md

 );
 ```

-Notice that the confirmation parameter is set toe confirmed.
-This means that we wait until the transaction are confirmed instead of finalized.
+Notice that the confirmation parameter is set to 'confirmed'.
+This means that we wait until the transactions are confirmed instead of finalized.
 This means that we wait until the super majority of the network said that the transaction is valid.
 This takes around 400ms and there was never a confirmed transaction which did not get finalized.
 So for games this is the perfect confirmation flag.

 ### Initialize player data